Multipath parsing in the brain: Dependency Parsing

 \subsection{Complexity Metric}

-In order to correlate parser predictions to brain activity, and in particular to take multiple parser paths into consideration, it is necessary to include a metric which summarizes the parser prediction information.
-One such metric is surprisal, revived by \citet{hale2001probabilistic} as a method of predicting sentence-processing difficulty at a word level.
-The basic formula is the logarithm of the inverse of the marginal probability.
+In order to correlate parser predictions with brain~activity, and in particular to take multiple parser paths into consideration, those predictions must somehow be summarized and quantified.
+One way to do that is via the surprisal complexity metric, revived by \citet{hale2001probabilistic} as a method of predicting sentence-processing difficulty word-by-word.
+The basic~formula is the logarithm of the reciprocal of a probability.

-In the case of incremental sentence comprehension, the surprisal of a word at position $w_i$ which follows a string ending in $w_{i-1}$, is a ratio of the probability at the current word with the previous probability:
+In Equation~\ref{eq:surprisal}, $p(y)$ denotes the probability of an arbitrary outcome $y$.
+In incremental sentence comprehension the relevant outcomes are words.
+The surprisal of a word at position $w_i$ which follows a string ending in $w_{i-1}$, is a ratio of the probability at the current word with the previous probability: